 It's an audacious start for a new, young publisher.

-Just five months after moving into the job, Washington Post Publisher Katharine Weymouth completed the newspaper's generation shift at the top by naming Marcus Brauchli the paper's new executive editor.
+Just five months after moving into the job, Washington Post Publisher Katharine Weymouth completed the newspaper's generational shift at the top by naming Marcus Brauchli its new executive editor.

 Then she did something else remarkable: She went outside the company to find that partner.
 Brauchli, 47, is the former Wall Street Journal managing editor who was unceremoniously kicked to the curb by new owner Rupert Murdoch and his minions.